Options for Thyroid Treatment

 10. COMPOUNDED DESICCATED THYROID:

-This is a method of “making” your desiccated thyroid via a compounding pharmacy.
-It works, but is far more expensive than any of the above, and in most cases, patients say there’s no need for it.
-And beware of two important problems: 1) some compounding pharmacies just use synthetic T4 and synthetic T3 and still call it “compounded Armour”.
+This is a method of having a compounding pharmacist make your desiccated thyroid via a compounding pharmacy.
+It works, but is far more expensive than any of the above.
+And beware of two important problems: 1) some compounding pharmacies just use synthetic T4 and synthetic T3 and still call it “compounded Armour or NDT”.
 ASK for proof of what you are getting.
 2) many of these pharmacies still try to use cellulose as a filler, which binds the thyroid hormones, even if they deny it.
-Instead, ask that the filler be something like powdered Acidophilus or oil.
+Instead, ask that the filler be something like powdered Acidophilus or oil of your choice.

-Granted, patients who have tried this synthetic combo, then switched to desiccated thyroid, report the latter has even better results.
-But the synthetic combo is still a much better choice than being on T4 alone, we’ve discovered as informed patients!
-You can even choose to be just on synthetic T3, but remember that you’ll have no T4, the storage hormone, to covert to T3 for you, so you’ll have to dose it more, such as 3-4 times a day.
-Five times a day hasn’t been as effective as 3 or 4.
+It’s not a bad thing to be on the two synthetics—far better than just being on T4-only.
+The goals are just the same–finding an optimal dose that puts the free T3 towards the top of the range and free T4 around mid-range, say patients over the years.
+You can even choose to be just on synthetic T3, but remember that you’ll have no T4, the storage hormone, to covert to T3 for you, so you’ll have to dose it more, such as 3 times a day.
+Five times a day hasn’t been as effective as three, probably because it takes away the punch that three times gives you.
 Also, many patients report disliking the slow release version of T3–it’s an inexact man-made release and often runs out…and you feel it.
-Patients prefer dosing the T3 themselves with Cytomel of Cynomel.
+But we leave it up to you.
 Read more here.

-IMPORTANT NOTE: if you aren’t doing well on most anything you try, don’t necessarily blame the product (especially if STTM hasn’t reported on problems patients are having on it)!
-You could very well be here: http://www.stopthethyroidmadness.com/ndt-doesnt-work-for-me
+IMPORTANT NOTE IF YOU FEEL YOU DON’T DO WELL ON NDT: if you aren’t doing well on most anything you try, don’t necessarily blame the product (especially if STTM hasn’t reported on problems patients are having on it!)
+You are probably here: www.stopthethyroidmadness.com/ndt-doesnt-work-for-me

-You could also have an underlying illness like chronic EBV, Lyme, or others.
-Lyme patients often need to be on T3-only until it’s better treated.
-But check out your adrenals and iron/ferritin FIRST, and dose correctly according to what patients have learned.
-Teach your doctor!
+You could also have an underlying illness like chronic EBV, Lyme, mold or others.
+Sometimes with those, it’s better to be on T3-only until it’s better treated, or T3 with a smaller dose of NDT.

-Finally, some react to the fillers in a particular brand and find that they don’t to another brand .
+Finally and not as common, some react to the fillers in a particular brand and find that they don’t with another brand .